Get safe and painless root canal treatment in Singapore with Dr Seah, a certified endodontist at Dr Seah Root Canal + Surgical Implant Clinic.

 After a root canal treatment, it is advisable to avoid eating until the numbness from the anaesthesia wears off to prevent accidental biting of the cheek or tongue.

-A root canal treatment is generally uneventful with the use of local anaesthesia, which numbs the affected area.
+A root canal treatment typically does not cause pain with the use of local anaesthesia, which numbs the affected area.
 Most patients report that the procedure itself is no more uncomfortable than getting a regular filling.

 Aftercare for a root canal treatment generally involves maintaining good oral hygiene, including brushing and flossing regularly.
 It is also important to avoid chewing on the treated tooth until a permanent crown is placed to prevent damage.